What can an attorney not do?

 - vote in elections;

-- To agree to something being done, to approve an action or arrangement.
-See also informed consent. to the principal marrying or divorcing or entering a sexual relationship;
+- consent to the principal marrying or divorcing or entering a sexual relationship;

 - act in relation to certain matters relating to children and surrogacy arrangements;